provectus/kafka-swagger-rest/README.md

 Convention between Kafka topic name & key-value Schema name:

-- Key schema name: "<topic>-key"
+- Key schema name: "{topic}-key"
-- Value schema name: "<topic>-value"
+- Value schema name: "{topic}-value"

 #### Usages:
 - You want to check what topics is available in kafka and what schema is available for topics